MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 It probably isn't realistic for you to collect hundreds of devices on which to run your tests.
 Even if you could, the process of running them one by one would be painstaking unless that process, too, were automated.

-Both the [Xamarin Test Cloud](https://www.xamarin.com/test-cloud) and Visual Studio Mobile Center can solve this problem for you by enabling you to run the automated tests that you create on hundreds of devices.
+Both the [Xamarin Test Cloud](https://www.xamarin.com/test-cloud) and Visual Studio Mobile Center can solve this problem by enabling you to run the automated tests that you create on hundreds of devices.
 In this exercise, you will add the **DroneLander.UITest** project to the GitHub repo that you created earlier and integrate the automated tests into the app lifecycle using Visual Studio Mobile Center.

 1. Open **Tests.cs** in the **DroneLander.UITest** project and replace the code in the ```SignInAndCheckActivity``` method with the following code: